wwivbbs/wwiv/bbs/admin/readme-wwiv.txt

 ~~~~~~~~~~~~~~~~~~~~~~~

     WWIV is compiled with the following compilers:
-        MS Visual C++ 2017 Community Edition.
+        MS Visual C++ 2019 Community Edition.
-        GCC 6.3 on Debian 9 Linux
+        GCC 8.3 or newer on Linux

-    I recommend using MSVC 2017 Community Edition on Windows.
+    I recommend using MSVC 2019 Community Edition on Windows.
-    It is available for free.
+    It is available for free as is gcc on Linux.

 ===============================================================================